 The Primrose Park tennis courts will undergo a full refurbishment thanks to a $2.1 million grant from the Federal Government.
-Works will begin on 21 June.

 Once complete, the upgraded facility will include four new tennis courts with synthetic grass and line markings, new court lighting, a new 'hit-up' practice wall, and new equipment including nets, fencing and seating.
 There will also be new change facilities, a tennis shop, a new communal BBQ area, and a small children’s playground.

-Council awarded the tender for works on 26 April and construction will begin on 21 June.
 This will involve full demolition of the existing tennis courts before ground works can begin and a new concrete slab laid.

 • A new concrete slab underneath the tennis courts.